What traits do you as a Breeder, breed for?

 - AKC Registration (Limited/Full)

-- CKC Miscellaneous Certification Number
+- CKC Miscellaneous Certification Number if both parents have CKC MCN numbers

-- First Vaccinations and medical records
+- Vaccinations according to Nomograph, and medical records

 - UTD wormings and worming schedule